Non-Linear Dynamic Inversion with Actuator Dynamics: an Incremental Control Perspective: Appendix: NDI and INDI limit

 \section{Appendix: NDI and INDI limit}

-Here it is shown how the error dynamics of NDI and INDI behaves in the limit of the actuator bandwidth going to infinity.
-Consider first the NDI law from equation \eqref{eq:comparison} together with the system output dynamics as given in equation \eqref{eq_siso_ypp1}, with the same assumptions as in Section \ref{sec:indi}, i.e. \begin{itemize} \item All actuators have the same bandwidth, i.e. $\Omega=\omega I_{k\times k}$, where $\omega$ is a non-zero scalar \item Choose $\Omega_y=\omega I_{m\times m}$ \end{itemize} Then the following limit for the actuator bandwidth going to infinity can be formulated:

-By inserting \eqref{eq:comparison} into the above equation, the limit of the error dynamics can be deduced:
+Here it is shown how the error dynamics of NDI and INDI behave in the limit of the actuator bandwidth going to infinity.
+Consider first the NDI law from equation \eqref{eq_siso_ctrl_law2} together with the system output dynamics as given in equation \eqref{eq_siso_ypp1}, with the same assumptions as in Section \ref{sec:indi}, i.e. \begin{enumerate} \item All actuators have the same bandwidth, i.e. $\boldsymbol{\Omega}=\omega \boldsymbol{I}_{k\times k}$, where $\omega$ is a non-zero scalar \item Choose $\boldsymbol{\Omega_y}=\omega \boldsymbol{I}_{m\times m}$ \end{enumerate} By inserting Eq. \eqref{eq_siso_ctrl_law2} into the system dynamics given in Eq. \eqref{eq_siso_ypp1}, the error dynamics can be deduced: